 Douglas Turkington, MD, is a major research figure within the history of the development of cognitive behavioral therapy (CBT) for schizophrenia.
 He is a fellow of the Royal College of Psychiatrists and founding fellow of the...
 Read more

 Owen Kelly, PhD, CPsych, graduated from Carleton University with a specialization in behavioral neuroscience and completed a postdoctoral respecialization in clinical psychology at Fielding Graduate University.
-He is a clinical...
+He is a clinical psychologist, adjunct...
 Read more

-Dave Davies, PhD, CPsych, received his doctorate in psychology from Queen's University in Kingston, Canada.
-He is a clinical psychologist and director of training at the Ottawa Institute of Cognitive Behavioral Therapy, and serves...
+Dave Davies, PhD, CPsych, received his doctorate in psychology from Queen’s University in Kingston, Canada.
+He is a clinical psychologist, serves as clinical professor in the School of Psychology at the University of Ottawa, and is a lecturer in the...
 Read more